ojaashampiholi/Airport_Analysis_PySpark/README.md

 ![plot](./query_images/FvD1.JPG)

-We can observe from the table that in most of the cases, the frequency of long distance flights is  less.
-However, it is interesting to note that there are a lot of flights that operate between Hawaii - Honolulu (Honolulu International Airport) and New York (John F Kennedy Intenational Airport and Newark Liberty Intenational Airport) even with the considerable long distance between the two places.
+We can observe from the table that in most of the cases, the frequency of long distance flights is low.
+However, it is interesting to note that there are lots of flights that operate between Hawaii - Honolulu (Honolulu International Airport) and New York (John F Kennedy Intenational Airport and Newark Liberty Intenational Airport) even with considerable long distance between the two places.

 **Find the Average Distances for the Routes with Most Flights**